 1. Start with an engaging story about yourself.

 And make it a happy one.
-Don’t launch into how much you need this job because your student debt is mounting or you can’t get a job in advertising despite your dual degrees.
+Don’t launch into how much you need this job because your student debt is mounting or you can’t land a role in advertising despite your dual degrees.
 Keep it light.
-If you’re applying for a copywriter position, you could begin with a story about your favorite print ad and how it inspired you.
+If you’re applying for a copywriter position, you could open with a story about your favorite print ad and how it inspired you to pursue the craft.

 2. Tailor your letter to the job you’re applying for.

-A generic letter may indicate you’re applying to anything with a paycheck.
-Explain what drew you to this particular job and why you’re interested in the company.
-Perhaps you’re trying to lend your digital marketing experience to a tech startup.
-Show you’re buoyant and engaged.
+A generic letter signals you’re applying to anything with a paycheck.
+Explain what drew you to this particular role and why you’re interested in the company.
+Maybe you want to bring your digital marketing experience to a fast-moving tech startup.
+Show you’re engaged and energized by the opportunity.

 3. Showcase relevant extracurricular activities.

 Even if you’re unemployed, show the hiring manager you have a full life.
-You don’t want him thinking you’re just sitting around idly.
-Prove you’re productive, a self-starter who makes the most of her time.
-Mention that social media class you’re taking or your volunteer work teaching kids to design Web pages.
+You don’t want them thinking you’re just sitting around idly.
+Prove you’re productive, a self-starter who makes the most of downtime.
+Mention that social media class you’re taking or your volunteer work teaching kids to design web pages.

 4. Don’t appear overeager.

 When you shop for a car, you don’t let the salesman know how badly you want the one you just test-drove.
 The same rule applies here.
-Write the letter as if you’re thinking about a new job, not as if you’re frantically searching for one.
-If you seem too excited, when the job offer comes your way, the hiring manager may offer you a low salary.
-Or worse, he may not call you back at all.
+Write the letter as if you’re considering a new opportunity, not as if you’re frantically searching for one.
+If you seem too eager, the hiring manager may lowball you on salary when the offer comes.
+Or worse, they may not call you back at all.

-Most recruiters can see right through a candidate’s tactic of exaggerating his experience.
-Instead, use your portfolio to highlight your creativity.
+Most recruiters can see right through a candidate who inflates their background.
+Instead, let your portfolio highlight your creativity.
+The work speaks louder than any embellishment.

-For more help with cover letters, consider the help of a professional.
+For more help with cover letters, consider working with a professional.
 Mediabistro’s Career Services offer everything from resume and cover letter edits to several sessions of career counseling to work on your elevator pitch, networking skills, career transition and more.